A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: Computational investigations

-To assess the efficiency of the discretizations, not only the iteration count, but also the number of degrees of freedom is relevant.
+To assess the efficiency of the discretizations, not only the iteration count and runtime, but also the memory footprint, which depends on the number of degrees of freedom, is relevant.
 For all discretizations considered, three degrees of freedom per node are required for each standard FE field.
 In the X-FEM discretization, three additional degrees of freedom (\emph{dofs}) are added to the approximation space for each enriched node.
 To evaluate whether the higher accuracy of X-FEM justifies its increased number of \emph{dofs}, we show in Fig.~\ref{fig: DOFHashin} the total number of \emph{dofs} per field versus the relative error in the effective bulk modulus.
 At low resolutions, the difference in the number of \emph{dofs} is pronounced, i.e., at voxel count \mbox{$N=16$}, X-FEM requires 36\% more \emph{dofs} than the other discretizations.
 However, this difference decreases quadratically with increasing voxel count so that at voxel count \mbox{$N=1024$} the difference is only 0.5\%.
 Above all, we observe that for a desired accuracy of 0.1\%, X-FEM offers the cheapest result in terms of \emph{dofs}: For X-FEM, a study with voxel count \mbox{$N=16$} is sufficient to reach an error in the effective bulk modulus that is below 0.1\%.
-To reach an accuracy below 0.1\%, with CoVo or Q1R a study with voxel count \mbox{$N=32$} would be necessary, for P1 even a voxel count \mbox{$N=64$} would be required.
-We conclude that, for Hashin's neutral inclusion, the X-FFT solver offers the best balance of accuracy and efficiency across all resolutions.
+To reach an accuracy below 0.1\%, for CoVo a voxel count \mbox{$N=32$} would be necessary, Q1R needs a resolution of \mbox{$N=64$} and for P1 a study with voxel count \mbox{$N=256$} would be required.